Airbus Wing Integration Centre

-The new Airbus Wing Integration Centre is a multi-million-pound project that will create an advanced development and testing centre for large structural parts involved in the manufacture of aircraft.
+The Airbus Wing Integration Centre is a multi-million-pound advanced development and testing centre for large structural parts involved in the manufacture of aircraft.

-The facility includes an innovative, highly-flexible and easily adaptable physical test environment that will form a proving ground for future technologies and new materials and techniques, as well as novel and more efficient testing processes.
+The facility includes an innovative, highly-flexible and easily adaptable physical test environment that forms a proving ground for future technologies and new materials and techniques, as well as novel and more efficient testing processes.

-Hydrock and Bath-based architects, DKA worked together to support Airbus on the design of the new facility to house this latest advanced research.
-Hydrock provided a full range of multidisciplinary services from the concept design of the facility to the support of the contractor appointment.
+We worked with Bath-based architects, DKA to support Airbus on the design of the new facility to house this latest advanced research.
+We provided a full range of multidisciplinary services from the concept design of the facility to the support of the contractor appointment.

-Working together, Hydrock and DKA Architects established the client’s and end users’ needs and how this could be achieved within budget.
+Working with DKA Architects, we established the client’s and end users’ needs and how this could be achieved within budget.
 In order to facilitate this collaborative approach, members from both teams co-located to the client’s office, improving communication between the design team and end users and enabling the development of a project brief that captured the key elements.

 Ground investigation work

-The initial ground investigation works were carried out by Hydrock’s geotechnical team.
+The initial ground investigation works were carried out by our geotechnical team.
 It was found that the majority of the building was able to utilise conventional shallow foundations.
-By using a combination of 3D cut and fill techniques and in depth geotechnical testing we developed a hard landscape solution that kept practically all material on site avoiding the cost of disposing material at landfill.
+By using a combination of 3D cut and fill techniques and in-depth geotechnical testing we developed a hard landscape solution that kept practically all material on site avoiding the cost of disposing material at landfill.

 The scheme involved the construction of a wall and floor anchor system to enable Airbus to attach a wing to the testing facility.
 By utilising in situ testing techniques to evaluate the ground bearing capability of the soils, we were able to provide a measured bearing capacity that enabled cost effective design.